 Would I bet money on achieving all of these goals?
 Nope.
 I am going to give myself grace.
 Am I gonna bust it and do my best to remind myself of these goals every day?
 Yup!
 For me, this means printing them in a pretty format and having them as the very first page in my planner/binder.

 Want your own printable to put your AMAZING counseling goals on?
-It’s in my TpT store for free!
-I also included a ‘tip sheet’ to help guide you along.
-Click the image below to get there.
-And please comment with some of YOU goals for the year!
+I have one for you!
+I also included a ‘tip sheet’ to help guide you along, plus some example outcome goals.
+Fill out the form below to join the email list.
+And then please comment with some of YOUR goals for the year!